John Bodkin Adams: Death of Annie Sharpe

-Mrs Annie Sharpe was the proprietor of 'Barton', a boarding house where at least two of Adams's victims, the Neil Miller sisters (Hilda, died 1953; and Clara, died 1954) had lived; Adams had cut both of them off from their relatives and prevented them from receiving their mail.
+Annie Sharpe was the proprietor of 'Barton', a boarding house where at least two of Adams's victims, the Neil Miller sisters (Hilda, died 1953; and Clara, died 1954) had lived; Adams had cut both of them off from their relatives and prevented them from receiving their mail.
 Sharpe herself tried to get the Neil Miller sisters to "invest £5,000 in her business"; she admitted only to receiving a £200 cheque from Clara Neil Miller.
 She and Adams were the only people present during Clara Neil Miller's burial.

 After interviewing Sharpe, Hannam considered her a key witness and thought she was the key to the whole matter, suspecting she was money-grabbing and in collusion with Adams.

-While the investigation was underway, Sharpe was suddenly "diagnosed" by Adams himself with cancer in her abdominal cavity and died a few days after this diagnosis, on 13 or 15 November 1956.
+While the investigation was underway, Sharpe was suddenly "diagnosed" by Adams with cancer in her abdominal cavity and died a few days after this diagnosis, on 13 or 15 November 1956.
 Her body was cremated.

 After the acquittal

 In the aftermath of the trial, Adams resigned from the National Health Service and was convicted in Lewes Crown Court on 26 July 1957, on eight counts of forging prescriptions, four counts of making false statements on cremation forms, and three offences under the Dangerous Drugs Act 1951, and fined £2,400 plus costs of £457.
 His licence to prescribe dangerous drugs was revoked on 4 September and on 27 November he was struck off the Medical Register by the GMC.
 Adams continued to see some of his more loyal patients, and prescribed over-the-counter medicine to them.

-Immediately following the trial, Percy Hoskins, chief crime reporter for the Daily Express, whisked Adams off to a safehouse in Westgate-on-Sea, where Adams spent the next two weeks recounting his life story.
+Immediately following the trial, Percy Hoskins, the chief crime reporter for the Daily Express, whisked Adams off to a safe house in Westgate-on-Sea near Margate in Kent, where Adams spent the next two weeks recounting his life story.
 Hoskins had befriended Adams during the trial and was the only major journalist to act on the presumption of his innocence.
 Adams was paid £10,000 (£ today) for the interview, though he never spent the proceeds.
-The notes were found in a bank vault after his death, untouched.
+The notes were found untouched in a bank vault after his death.
 Adams then successfully sued several newspapers for libel.
 Adams returned to Eastbourne, where he continued to practise privately, despite the widespread belief in the town that he had murdered people.
 That belief was not shared by his friends and his patients in general.
 One exception was Sir Roland Gwynne, who distanced himself from Adams after the trial.

 After two failed applications, Adams was reinstated as a general practitioner on 22 November 1961, and his authority to prescribe dangerous drugs was restored the following July.
 He continued to practise as a sole practitioner, not resuming his partnership with the town's "Red House" practice.
-In August 1962, Adams applied for a visa to America but was refused because of his dangerous drug convictions.
+In August 1962, Adams applied for a visa to the United States but was refused because of his dangerous drug convictions.

 Adams later became president (and honorary medical officer) of the British Clay Pigeon Shooting Association.

 Sir Roland Gwynne died on 15 November 1971.
 Adams signed his death certificate.